 01939 211 900

-Whilst government guidance states that garden centres can now open (as long as safety controls are in place), we have taken the decision due to the unique layout at Black Birches to remain closed for visitors.
-However we are happy to take orders over the phone for both collection from our gates or for local delivery.
+Whilst government guidance states that garden centres can now open (as long as safety controls are in place), we have taken the decision due to the unique layout at Black Birches to remain closed to visitors.
+However we are happy to take rose orders over the phone for both collection from our gates or for local delivery.
 So if you would like to collect roses from us or arrange for a local delivery please call us on 01939 211900.

-Alternatively you may wish to send one of our roses to friend or loved one via our online retail site www.countrygardenroses.co.uk
+Alternatively you may wish to send one of our roses to a friend or loved one via our online retail site www.countrygardenroses.co.uk

 Thank you and stay safe.